ITU-BDSA23-GROUP8/Chirp/docs/report.md

 	![ScreenshotOfTerminal](images/3PassedPlaywrightTests.png)

 # Ethics
---

 ## License
-State which software license you chose for your application.

---We use an MIT License.
+We use an MIT License for software.
+We chose this license as it is very simple and permissive.
+It grants permission to modifying, distributing, private and commercial use.
+As there is no warranty and liability, the copyright holders are not responsible for how the software is used.

 ## LLMs, ChatGPT, CoPilot, and others
---We did not make use of any LLMs in our project.
+We did not make use of any LLMs in our project.

-State which LLM(s) were used during development of your project.
-In case you were not using any, just state so.
-In case you were using an LLM to support your development, briefly describe when and how it was applied.
-Reflect in writing to which degree the responses of the LLM were helpful.
-Discuss briefly if application of LLMs sped up your development or if the contrary was the case.